kampffrosch94/jpdb-unproblemizer/README.md

 Erases the history of cards which were failed at least 7 times in the last 7 days.

 It needs a file named cookie which contains the value of your sid cookie on jpdb.io to run.

+# Warning
+this project is not maintained anymore and probably won't work without changes